tobiasbriones/cp-unah-mm545-distributed-text-file-system/README.md

 `gradle run --args="{ client-ip-address }"`

+##### Suggested reading

+In [this article](./docs/troubleshooting/binary-incompatibility/binary-incompatibility.md), I talk about an experience I had with the famous binary compatibility.

 ##### Issues

 One of the main issue of `v0.1.0` is the local FS update regarding deleting files.
 When a user